Neuroendocrine tumours (NETs)

 Diagnosis

-NETs can be difficult to find and are sometimes diagnosed when patients are undergoing tests for a different condition.
-Many doctors may not have seen or treated Merkel cell carcinoma before, so diagnosis is often delayed.
+NETs can be difficult to diagnose and are sometimes found when doctors are testing for a different condition.

-If your doctor thinks that you may have a NET (or one of the syndromes associated with NETs) they will take your medical history, perform a physical examination and carry out certain tests.
+If your doctor thinks that you may have a NET (or one of the syndromes associated with NETs), they will ask about your medical history, do a physical examination and run some tests.

 Treatment